PNNL-Comp-Mass-Spec/LCMSNet/README.txt

 of the installer creation script.
 It will need to be modified if the directory structure of the repo changes.

-The lcmsnetPluginHardwareDocs Directory contains vendor documentation for the hardware operated by the plugins so far.
+The PluginHardwareDocs Directory contains vendor documentation for the hardware operated by the plugins so far.
 Some hardware does not have documentation or documentation could not be found at time of this README being written.